Sei (film): Production

 The film began production in April 2017 after a launch event held at Prasad Studios in Chennai.
 Nakkhul was revealed to be portraying an aspiring actor, while Hindi actress Aanchal Munjal was signed on to make her debut in Tamil films.
-The movie was directed by Malayalam film maker Raj Babu, and the cinematographer was Vijay Ulaganath.
+It was directed by Malayalam film maker Raj Babu, and the cinematographer was Vijay Ulaganath.
 The movie is produced by Trippy Turtle Productions.

 In June 2017, Nakkhul celebrated his birthday on the sets of the film.
-Upcoming artist, Nithin Prasanna, debuts in this movie.

 Soundtrack

-The songs and background score for the film are composed by NyX Lopez.
+The songs and background score are composed by NyX Lopez.